-8 Mathematics for Engineering
+4 Mathematics for Engineering

 Introduction

 In engineering, quantities with both magnitude and direction are often required, such as forces, velocities, accelerations, and their manipulations involving scalar and vector products.
 Vector quantities are most conveniently expressed using vector notation, a shorthand version of the corresponding scalar equations.
-For example, the equations of statics and motion of a fluid are often written as vector equations.
+For example, the equations of motion for a fluid are often written as vector equations.
 Therefore, engineers must become comfortable using vector quantities, including shorthand versions of other vector operators such as the gradient operator, the Laplace operator, and the substantial derivative.
-Exercitatio perfectos efficit.
+Exercitatio perfectos efficit.[3]

 Learning Objectives